Jump to Navigation

 Recent Events

 On December 16, 2011, The Supreme Court of Texas denied Hertz' petition for review in the matter of Kyle Barousse v.
 Hertz Equipment Rental Corporation.
-On June 23, 2010, Jeff Todd and Clint McGuire obtained a substantial verdict on behalf of Mr. Barousse for being terminated after filing a workers' compensation claim in good faith.
+On June 23, 2010, We obtained a substantial verdict on behalf of Mr. Barousse for being terminated after filing a workers' compensation claim in good faith.
 The case was tried to Judge Patricia Hancock in Harris County and Judge Hancock ruled in favor of the plaintiff, awarded him the full compensatory damages sought and further awarded punitive damages.
 The ruling from Judge Hancock was more than 14 times the pre-trial offer.

 Hertz appealed the decision and the appellate court affirmed the ruling in favor of the plaintiff.
 Hertz then filed a petition with the Supreme Court of Texas requesting the Court to overturn the verdict.
 However, the Supreme Court of Texas has rejected that request, which effectively upholds the verdict in favor of the plaintiff, Kyle Barousse.

-On December 15, 2011, Clint E. McGuire and Jeffrey N. Todd of the Law Firm of Alton C. Todd obtained a favorable jury verdict on behalf of Mark Jordan, a long time employee of BNSF, for injuries he sustained while working for BNSF.
+On December 15, 2011, The Law Firm of Alton C. Todd obtained a favorable jury verdict on behalf of Mark Jordan, a long time employee of BNSF, for injuries he sustained while working for BNSF.
 Sometimes the best results come in small packages and this is one such case.

 On December 5, 2007, Mark Jordan was onboard a locomotive when it was unexpectedly struck by another train that was traveling approximately 10 mph.
 Mr. Jordan fell to the ground, injuring his neck and back.
 Mr. Jordan refused medical attention and did not go to the doctor until 27 days after the collision.
 Mr. Jordan also had a 15 year history of prior neck and back problems.